Taubaté

-Taubaté is a medium-sized city in the State of São Paulo, in southeastern Brazil.
+Taubaté is a medium-sized city in the state of São Paulo, in southeastern Brazil.

 History

-Taubaté was part of the ancient Tupinamba Territory, along the Paraiba do Sul River.
-The Tupinamba Territory in the 16th century, stretched from the Juqueriquerê River on the shores of Caraguatatuba to the Cape of Saint Thomas (Cabo de São Tomé) in the State of Rio de Janeiro.
+Taubaté was part of the ancient Tupinambá Territory, along the Paraíba do Sul River.
+The Tupinambá Territory in the 16th century, stretched from the Juqueriquerê River on the shores of Caraguatatuba to the Cape of Saint Thomas (Cabo de São Tomé) in the State of Rio de Janeiro.
 The first village was created in 1640 being proclaimed as an autonomous locality on December 5, 1645, by a pioneer named Jacques Felix.
-It was the first location in the Vale do Paraiba region to obtain autonomy.
-The locality got its current city status in 1842.
-By that time, it was one of the most important coffee production centers in the country, hosting the Taubaté's Agreement in 1906.
-In 1908, the city was made the seat of the Roman Catholic Diocese of Taubaté.
-In 1900 was the largest city in the interior of São Paulo.
+It was the first location in the Vale do Paraíba region to obtain autonomy.
+The locality got its current city status in 1842, by which time it was a coffee production center.
+It hosted Taubaté's Agreement in 1906.
+In 1908 the city was made the seat of the Roman Catholic Diocese of Taubaté.
+In 1900 it was the largest city in the interior of São Paulo.

-The county name comes from the Guarani language and means village (taba) high (ybaté).
+The county name comes from the Guarani language and means high village (taba ybaté).

-In 1891, Taubaté was one of the first cities in Brazil to industrialize with the CTI (Companhia Taubaté Industrial), a Textile Industry.

-In 2012, the city gained nationwide exposure following the "Grávida de Taubaté" (pt) incident, in which local woman Maria Verônica Aparecida César Santos pretended to be pregnant with quadruplets, drawing the attention of local and national media, only for the pregnancy to be revealed as a hoax after the gestation period elapsed.
-The hoax was noted by globo.com as "one of the first great memes" of Brazil.
-The woman was later diagnosed with 'fantastic pseudology' (also known as mitomania), a disorder which creates the compulsive desire to lie about a subject.
-Since the incident, "Taubaté" has become a suffix in Brazil, in the format of "the X of Taubaté", to designate false stories or cases.